Best Practices to Improve Company Direction and Purpose

 - Open meetings with progress updates on team goals to keep them top-of-mind and relevant.

-- Hold intensive 2-day “leadership summits” to gain understanding and buy-in to the vision and corporate values, with the expectation that leaders at all levels communicate the vision and values frequently and consistently.
+- Hold intensive “leadership summits” to gain understanding and buy-in to the strategy and corporate values, with the expectation that leaders at all levels communicate the vision and values frequently and consistently.

-- Use social media and internal communication vehicles to highlight examples of the company authentically demonstrating the company mission, vision, and values.
+- Highlight compelling examples of the company authentically demonstrating the company mission, vision, and values using social media and internal communication vehicles.

 - Make the mission and vision key components of your employee hiring and onboarding processes.